striezel/botvinnik/doc/commands.md

 ### Other commands

-* `!corona` - _(since version 0.1.4)_ gets current COVID-19 case numbers.
-The
+* `!corona` - _(since version 0.1.4, until version 0.9.6)_ gets current COVID-19
-  country for which to get the data can be specified either by its English name (e. g. `!corona Germany`) or by its three letter code from ISO 3166 (e. g.
-  `!corona DEU` for Germany's data).
+  case numbers.
+The country for which to get the data can be specified either by its English name (e. g. `!corona Germany`) or by its three letter code from ISO 3166 (e. g. `!corona DEU` for Germany's data).
 If you want to show summarized worldwide case numbers, just type `!corona world` or `!corona all` to show the total amount of COVID-19 cases in the world.
 Worldwide data is available _since version 0.1.10_.
 * `!weather` - _(since version 0.9.3)_ displays weather data for a given
   location.
 For example, `!weather Berlin` will show the current weather in Berlin, Germany, as well as a forecast for the next few days.